Choquequirao, the other Machu Picchu: location, height and more information

 - Transportation from Cachora to Cusco.

-Choquequirao receives 20 tourists on average per day (Machu Picchu receives 5 thousand).
+Choquequirao receives an average of 20 tourists per day (Machu Picchu receives 5,000).
 With the construction of the new cable car, this number will increase to 3 million per year.
+However, for tourists who visited Choquequirao it is a special experience to tour the archaeological site with hardly anyone there.
+Even the second night camps next to the Inca citadel.

 Questions and answers about the trip to Choquequirao